Mirguette/PHD_KU/README.md

-All the documents for my PhD application are in this archive.
+All the documents for my PhD application are in the archive above.